Engineering and Information Technologies Division

 Students may also be able to substitute appropriate academic courses or previous related work experience for cooperative education employment, with prior approval from the appropriate co-op coordinator and program chair.

-For eligibility requirements, co-op registration policies, and other issues related to cooperative education, please refer to the Cooperative Education Program section of this catalog.
+For eligibility requirements, co-op registration policies, and other issues related to cooperative education, please refer to the Cooperative Education Program section of this Catalog.

 College Orientation